MetaSys-LISBP/IsoCor/doc/faq.rst

 I would like a new feature.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We would be glad to improve IsoCor.
-Please get in touch with us so we could discuss your problem. [issue tracker].
+Please `get in touch with us <https://github.com/MetaSys-LISBP/IsoCor/issues>`_ so we could discuss your problem.

 ..
 [IUPAC2016] Isotope-abundance variations and atomic weights of selected elements: 2016 (IUPAC Technical Report) https://doi.org/10.1515/pac-2016-0302